Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 7

 \subsection{Experiment 3}

 In this experiment, the robot operates in a five‐room apartment.
-Initially, no observations are available inside any room.
-We then collect observations one room at a time: after acquiring each room’s data, we update the game graph and recompute the winning domain both from scratch and via our incremental lifting algorithm.
-Both approaches recover the same winning region, and incremental lifting runs substantially faster.
+Initially, observations are sparse inside all rooms.
+We then collect observations one room at a time and update the game graph.
+We recompute the winning domain both by complete recomputation and by our incremental lifting algorithm.
+Both approaches recover the same winning region, but incremental lifting runs substantially faster.
 This demonstrates the effectiveness of our incremental algorithm in iteratively solving games across multiple stages.
 See the main paper for detailed illustrations and runtime comparisons.